aldeano19/remotecmds/README.md

 The goal of this exercise it to trigger commands remotely.
-The application is going to be a server that can concurrenctly receive a list of predefined commands.
+The application is going to be a server that can concurrently receive a list of predefined commands.
 The status of the server and the status of each task should also be available via specific commands.
 Here is a list of suggested commands: